 The most obvious places to look are the online job boards.
 These can be a great way to see which online jobs are in demand.
 When you’re new to working from home the job boards can be confusing and you may wonder which one to use.
 We have a comprehensive article on Upwork and Fiverr vs. Freelancer and PeoplePerHour that should help to cut through the confusion.

 How do you attract clients?

 Attracting clients can involve a wide variety of marketing and networking tactics.
 If you’re a freelancer, some of those tactics resemble the methods you’d use to find full-time work, such as hunting and pitching for gigs on job boards.
-Other tactics veer more into “traditional” sales and marketing, and include things like cold calling and running ad campaigns.
+Other tactics veer more into “traditional” sales and marketing and include things like cold calling and running ad campaigns.

 How can I get clients fast?

-If you want to grow your business quickly and get clients fast, you’ll need to combine several marketing and networking techniques.
+To grow your business quickly and get clients fast, you’ll need to combine several marketing and networking techniques.